thanhuitha/DataMinningLab/README.md

-# Pre-ProcessingData-with-Pandas
+# Preprocessing of the data using Pandas
-PreprocessingData with Pandas
+Preprocessing of the data using Pandas

 # Requirement
 - python 3.x